Xinjiang

 Rebiya Kadeer

-I will not waste time here to discredit Rebiya Kadeer, because from the beginning she discredits herself.
+I will not waste time here to discredit Rebiya Kadeer, because from the beginning this woman discredits herself.
 She has provided no basis at all for most of the information she gave to the media, and some of her claims are so absurdly wrong that it actually makes me think she has to be innocent: someone who’s made it in business can’t possibly be such a bad liar.
 The only explanation is that she is totally clueless.

 Click on the picture for one example of her latest claims.